tariusagi/private-eth-network/README.md

 ```
 Remember to replace the ADDRESS and PASSWORD with your own.

-Finally, run `npm run start` and wait for a while.
+Finally, run `npm start` and wait for a while.
 It should output the public address and the private key of the inifial account like this:

     Extracting private key for 0xCF6d4AeCc9ABE064C8f46115746115aa4967700c...
     Private key: 2b0a9b87abbe21a0637e1abaa1634a4a67569981e1eb5434a180b71d658f312e